-This is an 18 minute documentary I made about my best friend Doug Wright, an inspirational teacher, and artist.
-Doug and I met at the age of 17 when we were dating sisters.
 In 2009, four months after losing his health insurance, Doug was diagnosed with lung cancer.
-The events depicted in the film took place during the congressional debates over what would become “Obama-care.”
-What started out as a portrait of my dear friend became a part of my grieving process and a look at a health care system that was tragically broken.
+The events depicted in the film cover this time and took place during the congressional debates over what would become “Obama-care.”
+What started out as a portrait of my dear friend became a part of my grieving process as well as a look at a health care system that was, and remains, very broken.

 Jens Lindemann, Wayne Bergeron and Arturo Sandoval – three of the world’s finest, virtuoso trumpet players – do a sendup of “The Godfather” in this 5 minute, comedic promo for Gard Bags.